 We discuss here how a company’s IP can be assessed in a due diligence process, as well as some common misconceptions about IP that are frequently encountered.

 An IP due diligence investigation firstly needs to determine all of the registered IP rights and unregistered IP rights that a company may have.
 Patents are generally the most valuable right as they provide the strongest protection, preventing others from using a company’s invention.
 Trade marks also play a key role.
 Many companies rely heavily on the goodwill associated with their brands - Coca Cola, Apple and Nike being just a few of the many examples.
 For these companies, protecting the respect afforded to the brand via a trade mark is vital.
-However, other lesser- known types of IP, such as copyright for protecting software and database right for protecting databases, are also becoming increasingly important.
+However, other lesser- known types of IP, such as know-how for protecting trade secrets where no patent is in place, copyright for protecting software and database right for protecting databases, are also becoming increasingly important.